jaeyk/ethnic-media-911-shock/README.md

 #### 04_Labeling the Sample Articles

-- I distributed the task of labeling 1,015 sample articles between five people: Andrew (co-author), the 3 RAs, and myself.
-Initially, we were very ambitious.
-We wanted to get fine-grained data on the specific kinds of political information that these newspapers provided.
-However, as we started reading and labeling the sample articles, we realized that a multinominal (many categories) conceptual framework was not going to work.
-The main problem was that either many articles fit into all the measures that we proposed (false positive), or they didn't fit at all (false negative).
-The RAs raised this as a critical problem because they felt *they could not be confident that a machine learning algorithm can predict values if they---humans---could not*.
-This was a fair point.
-Consequently, we decided to keep things simple and label articles as a binary variable depending on whether they were **about U.S. domestic politics (coded 1) or not (coded 0)**.
-Interestingly, most of the non-domestic Muslim articles were about international affairs such as the disputes between India and Pakistan.
+- We sampled 1,015 articles from this dataset to train machine learning algorithms.
+We tried to obtain (1) equal-sized sample articles for the pre- and post-intervention periods (assignment variable) and (2) balanced samples from different kinds of newspapers (source variable).
+The two coauthors and three undergraduate research assistants labeled these 1,015 sample articles as binary variables depending on whether they were about U.S. domestic politics (coded "1") or not (coded "0").
 - Ideally, we would have calculated inter-coder reliability by assigning the same articles to at least two different coders, but due to time restrictions, we were not able to complete this step.
 We acknowledge this as one limitation of our study.

 #### 05_Classifying Articles Using Machine Learning in Python [[Code for Preprocessing](https://github.com/jaeyk/ITS-Text-Classification/blob/master/code/05_01_preprocessing_text.ipynb)] [[Code for Classification](https://github.com/jaeyk/ITS-Text-Classification/blob/master/code/05_02_classifying_text.ipynb)]

-- The RAs then trained a lasso model in Python using these labeled texts.
-Initial trials did not deliver a promising result.
-To improve this, we added features (i.e., stratifying variables -- assignment and source variables) that were used in the sampling process.
-The classification accuracy rate is **73\%**, precision rate **75\%**, and recall rate **80\%**.
+- Then we trained a Lasso model in Python using the labeled texts with the added features (i.e., stratifying and assignment and source variables) that were used in the sampling process.
+The classification accuracy rate (the percentage of results accurately classified) was 73%, precision rate (the percentage of relevant results) was 75%, and recall rate (the percentage of total relevant results correctly classified) was 80%.

 ```python
 # Get addition features from one hot encoding the source, intervention, and group columns